 Source: Smart Pricer

-There are three main categories of challenges which the attendees expressed during the workshop (Exhibit 3):
+Attendees face three main categories of challenges (Exhibit 3):

 - Influence of third parties